lichang333/project3-Logs-Analysis/README.md

-# Udacity Full Stack Web Developer Nanodegree Project 3 - Log Anlysis
+# Full Stack Web Developer Nanodegree Project 3 - Log Anlysis

 ### Introduction
 This project is for Udacity Full Stack Web Developer Nanodegree.
 In this project, there have a large database with nearly a million rows.
 The target is to collect the useful informations and generate a business report from thoes data.